-Students will be admitted to doctoral candidacy after completing the period of residence (defined as 4 consecutive semesters of 6 hours of enrollment) and successfully defending their research proposal.
+Students will be admitted to doctoral candidacy after completing the period of residence (defined as 4 consecutive semesters of 6 hours of enrollment) and successfully defending their research project proposal papers during fall semester of their second year.
+Students must successfully defend their research projects before continuing forward in the program.